|Die Frankfurt-Tipp Bewertung:|

 |FSK:||From 16 years|

-The marriage with the violent control freak Adrian (Oliver Jackson-Cohen) is for Cecilia Kass (Elisabeth Moss) the purest hell from which she finally wants to escape.
+The marriage with the violent control freak Adrian (Oliver Jackson-Cohen) is pure hell for Cecilia Kass (Elisabeth Moss), from which she finally wants to escape.
 With the help of her sister Emily (Harriet Dyer) she manages to escape one night and hides out with her childhood friend James (Aldis Hodge) and his daughter Sydney (Storm Reid).
-For weeks she lives in panic to be discovered here, until she receives the news that her ex, a wealthy and brilliant scientist in the field of optics, has taken his own life.
+For weeks she lives in panic to be discovered here, until she receives the news that her ex, a wealthy as well as brilliant scientist in the field of optics, has taken his own life.
 Cecilia gets a large part of his fortune and the freedom she has longed for so long.
-But when uncanny coincidences begin to accumulate around her, Cecilia begins to doubt that Adrian is really dead.
-But when she gets to the bottom of the incredible truth, nobody wants to believe her.
+But when uncanny coincidences start to accumulate in her surroundings, Cecilia begins to doubt that Adrian is really dead.
+But when she uncovers the incredible truth, no one will believe her.
 And so she has to fight alone against an opponent who remains hidden from her eyes…

-However, we come to the most important question about the film: Is it exciting or even scary?
+Anyway, we come to the most important question about the film: Is it exciting or even scary?
 The answer here is quite clear.
 Yes!
-Especially in the first half Leigh Whannell has added some really thrilling tension elements, which provide real thrills without much bloodshed.
-And, what really pleases me as a fan of the genre, he also managed to create two really good surprises, which I don't want to spoil here.
-But one of them already belongs to my favourite horror movie moments of the last years.
+Especially in the first half Leigh Whannell has built in some really thrilling suspense elements, which provide some real thrills even without much bloodshed.
+And, what I'm really happy about as a fan of the genre, he also managed to create two really good surprises, which I don't want to spoil here.
+But one of them already belongs to my favorite horror movie moments of the last years.

-"The Invisible Man" proves with some small flaws that it doesn't need a big budget to direct a horror movie, which is not only visually and atmospherically convincing, but also (over long distances) acting and especially dramaturgically.
-There's a very clear case for that: Absolutely worth seeing!
+"The Invisible" proves with a few little flaws that it doesn't need a big budget to direct a horror movie, which is not only visually and atmospherically convincing, but (over long distances) also acting and especially dramaturgically.
+For this there is a clear commitment: Absolutely worth seeing!

 Ein Artikel von Frankfurt-Tipp